 I made the pole from another pvc plumbing piece filled with cement.
 Using a connector and 2" pipe sprayed black, I bought the chalkboard arrows at JoAnn Fabrics.
 I attached them with black velcro.
 (For the wedding they pointed out directions for photographer, games, etc.)

 Here is yours truly with a client and two of my husband's partners.

 For those of you following me, you will recognize the mailing tube and burlap palm tree with the umbrella leaves in the background.
 Behind the lady in pink, is my new addition of the hula dancer.

-Here is a shot of the office pation with the tent.
+Here is a shot of the office patio with the tent.
 On the far left are two of the margarita machines.
-There are high tops in the tend and in the kitchen area.
+There are high tops in the tent and in the kitchen area.
 The dessert table was in the tent.